lucas-jammes/AmongUs-Helper/README.md

 # Sus Companion

-Sus Companion is a **portable desktop app** that helps crewmates track who's sus and who's not!
+Sus Companion is a **portable desktop app** that helps crewmates track who's sus and who's safe!

 ---